pichillilorenzo/JavaScriptEnhancements/README.md

 <img src="http://i57.tinypic.com/5v65ia.gif" alt="example of JavaScript Completions"/>

-<code>syntax-Name_of_function</code> shows to you the syntax of the function

-<code>description-Name_of_function</code> shows to you the description of the function
+<code>description-Name_of_function/property/method</code> shows to you the explanation of the function/property/method and its syntax.

-Information about syntax and description has been taken on the site https://developer.mozilla.org
+Information about the description of function/property/method has been taken on the site https://developer.mozilla.org

 <i>MIT License</i>